mailsac/mailsac-examples/services/forwarding/forwarding.rst

 Forward to Another Mailsac Address
 ----------------------------------

-Any private address can be forwarded to another private address.
+Any private address, in the *@mailsac.com* domain or private domain can be forwarded to another private address.
 This allows you to consolidate many email addresses into a single inbox.

 Forwarding to another private address can be configured by selecting `Manage Email Addresses`_ from the Dashboard_.
 Select the *Settings* button